HP 902, 902XL Ink Cartridge Errors

-NOTE 1: ‘Counterfeit cartridge’, ‘Fraud cartridge’ and ‘Non-Genuine cartridge’ alerts are COMPLETELY NORMAL for all HP 902 and 902XL ink cartridges which have been refilled and first installed into the printer.
-You may observe these one-time error messages after the ink cartridge(s) is initially installed into the printer – you may bypass/ignore these messages by selecting ‘OK’/’CONTINUE’, etc..
+NOTE: ‘Counterfeit cartridge’, ‘Fraud cartridge’ and ‘Non-HP cartridge’ alerts are COMPLETELY NORMAL for all HP 902, 902XL ink cartridges which have been refilled and first installed into the printer.
+You may observe these one-time error messages after the ink cartridge(s) is initially installed into the printer – you may bypass/ignore these messages by selecting ‘OK’/’CONTINUE’, etc.

 NORMAL Cartridge Errors

 Your printer/computer may show an “Used HP Cartridge” message.
 Press ‘OK’ to dismiss this prompt.
-Additional alert messages, such as “Used HP Cartridge”, “Non-Genuine Cartridge” or “Counterfeit”/”Fraud” may also be displayed.
+Additional alert messages, such as “Used HP Cartridge”, “Non-Genuine Cartridge”, “Non-HP Cartridges” or “Counterfeit”/”Fraud” may also be displayed.
 Press ‘OK’ or ‘Dismiss’ to bypass these prompts.

 ABNORMAL Cartridge Errors

-An “Incompatible Printhead” or “Alignment Failed” error message is NOT an ink cartridge error, but instead a possible failure indicator of the large electronic assembly used for firing all four (or five) colors onto the paper.
-If you observe this message it is suggested you visit HP for recommendations on how to correct.
-General HP 902 ink series printhead removal procedures are provided below for informational purposes only.
+An “Incompatible Printhead” or “Alignment Failed” error message is NOT an ink cartridge error, but instead a possible failure of the PRINTHEAD assembly used for firing all four colors onto the paper.

 The contact between the ink cartridge and the printer must be clean for proper functioning.
-If any dirt, ink or paper dust is on the contacts, the printer may indicate that the ink cartridge is bad.
+If any dirt, ink or paper dust is on the contacts, the printer may indicate that the ink cartridge is bad and/or cause a PRINTEAD error message to be displayed.
 To ensure a clean contact, follow the steps below:

 Step 1: Remove and re-install the cartridge